sharma1981/liteExchange/README.md

 	Needs to be set in VS2013 : https://msdn.microsoft.com/en-gb/library/ms165330(v=vs.90).aspx
 	New lines : Unix CR only ( \n ) , VisualStudio can handle it even though Windows is \r\n

-source_code_formatter.sh : It is a Bash script that scans all cpp,h,hpp files in project directory and converts Windows end of lines to Linux, converts tabs to 4 spaces and removes trailing whitespace.
+utility/source_code_formatter.sh : It is a Bash script that scans all cpp,h,hpp files in project directory and converts Windows end of lines to Linux, converts tabs to 4 spaces and removes trailing whitespace.
 It requires dos2unix.

 Inclusions : Using forward slash as it works for both Linux and Windows :